 HES community outreach programs (a long tradition at CSU) have been continually upgraded and have experienced significant growth.
 These programs include Adult Fitness, Noon-Hour Fitness Program, Youth Sports Camps and the Heart Disease Prevention Program.

-Today, the Health and Exercise Science department houses a Bachelor in Science program that has two undergraduate concentrations, Sport Medicine and Health Promotion, as well as a Master in Science in Health and Exercise Science and a Ph.D. in Human Bioenergetics.
+Today, the Health and Exercise Science department houses a Bachelor of Science program that has two undergraduate concentrations, sports medicine and health promotion, as well as a Master of Science in Health and Exercise Science and a Ph.D. in Human Bioenergetics.
 As embodied by our tagline “Movement Equals Health,” our degree programs focus on emphasizing the importance of physical activity in optimizing health and preventing disease.
 At over 1,000 undergraduates and a full capacity of Ph.D. and graduate students, we are one of the largest departments on campus.
-Many of our students are proud first generation students, as well as a large portion of our faculty.
+Many of our students are proud first-generation students, as well as a large portion of our faculty.
 We strive to create an inclusive learning environment for all students, which we hope they carry forward into their future health practices.

 Through our state-of-the-art facilities and distinctive research and academic programs, we emphasize physical activity, wellness, and disease prevention.
 We have 11 operating labs, all with student involvement opportunities, as well as seven outreach programs that benefit the community in wellness, activity, research, recovery and performance testing for all ages.
 We continue to grow and expand our program year over year, adding new experiences that allow for more research and hands on learning for every level of education.